 Professional experience: extensive professional experience, including at least two years in Switzerland, in one of the following areas: radiation oncology, PET/CT, interventional cardiology and/or electrophysiology

-Most recent professional activity : <5 years in CT, <10 years in radiation oncology, currently working in nuclear medicine, <8 years in cardiology
+Most recent professional activity not older than: 5 years in CT, 8 years in cardiology, 10 years in radiation oncology, currently working in nuclear medicine

 Doctors: FMH specialist qualification, position of at least senior physician (Oberarzt)